After Pentagon Ends Contract, Top-Secret Scientists' Group Vows To Carry On

 Late Thursday, it appeared that another government agency might be willing to take on the group.
 The Department of Energy's National Nuclear Security Administration posted a solicitation saying it intends to take over the contract for the group.
 That could happen in a matter of months, and it is unclear how the Mitre Corporation, which manages the Jasons, would fund the group in the interim.

-There are about 60 members of the Jasons.
-By day, they're normal academics, working at colleges, universities and private industry.
-But each summer, they come together to study tough problems for the military, intelligence agencies, and other parts of the government.
+The Jasons comprise about 60 members.
+By day, they're normal academics, working at colleges and universities and in private industry.
+But each summer, they come together to study tough problems for the military, intelligence agencies and other parts of the government.

 The group's name, like the group itself, is shrouded in mystery, though it's believed to be a reference to the mythical Argonauts looking for the Golden Fleece.

-"The idea that they're going to cut back on the kind of advice that the Jasons provide is not good for the Department of Defense," says Steven Aftergood with the Federation of American Scientists, an independent watchdog group.
+"The idea that they're going to cut back on the kind of advice that the Jasons provide is not good for the Department of Defense," says Steven Aftergood of the Federation of American Scientists, an independent watchdog group.
 "It's not good for the nation."

-"We're very independent, we have this diversity of talent, and we often come up with very different, very original perspectives and solutions to problems," says Hemley a physicist and chemist at the University of Illinois at Chicago.
+"We're very independent, we have this diversity of talent and we often come up with very different, very original perspectives and solutions to problems," says Hemley, a physicist and chemist at the University of Illinois at Chicago.
 Hemley is one of the few members who publicly identifies himself as part of the group.
-He says the Jasons are unlike anything else out there.
-Academics at the top of their individual fields, with security clearances that let them work on any problem.
+He says the Jasons are unlike anything else out there — academics at the top of their individual fields, with security clearances that let them work on any problem.

 The group's origins go back to the early days of the Cold War.